Skip to main content

 Use Case

-This model is useful when you want to measure the effectiveness of without considering the impacts of organic channels.
-For organic channels you will need other attribution models.
+This model is useful when you want to measure the effectiveness without considering the impacts of organic channels.
+For organic channels, you will need other attribution models.

 First Click